mekutr/AdminLTEOnRails/README.md

 ## AdminLTEOnRails

 AdminLTEOnRails ports the famous [AdminLTE](https://github.com/almasaeed2010/AdminLTE) control panel theme to the Rails framework.
-If you are a Rails developer and looking forward to use AdminLTE in your application, AdminLTEOnRails provides you with the same functionalities that you can get from AdminLTE with some couple ofsuper charged extras.
+If you are a Rails developer and looking forward to use AdminLTE in your application, AdminLTEOnRails provides you with the same functionalities that you can get from AdminLTE with some couple of super charged extras.

 ### What are those super charged extras?
 #### MVC design: